 We’d started the world record attempt at exactly 10:30am on Friday 25th September 2020…

-I was extremely focused and still very nervous, so I didn’t want to speak to anyone unless I absolutely had to.
-I had asked my helpers not to speak to me (unless I specifically asked them something) and I had played relaxing music to keep the atmosphere in the room calm.
-I had also played an interesting Audiobook about the 1953 Mt Everest Expeditions, which most of us in the room found really quite interesting (and also quite pertinent to the pioneering ‘feel’ needed for a world record attempt like the one I was engaged in).
+I was extremely focused and still very nervous, so I didn’t want to speak to anyone – unless I absolutely had to.
+I had even asked my helpers not to speak to me unless I specifically asked them something and I had played relaxing music to keep the atmosphere in the room calm.
+For variety, I had also played an interesting Audiobook about the 1953 Mt.
+Everest Expeditions which most of us in the room had found quite interesting (and also quite pertinent to the pioneering ‘feel’ needed for a world record attempt like the one I was engaged in).

-The first 6 hours of the world record attempt had passed quite ‘fast’ and felt relaxed and calm.
-The next 6 hours involved a lot of media work, with a television crew from ITV.
-I also did some radio interviews with the local BBC radio station (BBC 3 Counties Radio, which has always supported my challenges in memory of Garai).
+The first 6 hours of the world record attempt had passed quite ‘fast’ and I felt relaxed and calm.
+The next 6 hours had involved a lot of media work with a television crew from ITV.
+I also did some radio interviews with the local BBC radio station (BBC 3 Counties Radio) which has supported and covered all my world record challenges in memory of Garai.

 But going into the night had been mentally hard.
-I had started the challenge feeling sleepy because of the lack of sleep I had experienced all week, but that sleepiness had really intensified after the sun went down.
-All day I had eaten a diet of only sausage rolls, pies and pastries – for the first 14 hours of the challenge – and had nibbled on them almost constantly (in between gulps of water after every interval between my sets of chin-ups).
+I had started the challenge feeling sleepy, because of the lack of sleep I had experienced all week, but that sleepiness had really intensified after the sun went down.
+For the first 14 hours of the challenge I had eaten a diet of only sausage rolls, pies and pastries.
+I had nibbled on them almost constantly, in between the large gulps of water I was taking during every interval between my sets of chin-ups.

-Around 1am (on 26th September) I had become extremely sleepy and the support team had suggested I start drinking coffee and eating sugary foods – both of which I had tried to resist up to that point.
-But things were now quite tough-going so I had requested a large latte and started eating biscuits with it.
+Around 1am (on 26th September) I had become extremely sleepy and the support team had suggested that I start drinking coffee and try eating sugary foods (both of which I had tried to resist up to that point).
+But things were now quite tough-going so I had requested a large latte and I had started eating biscuits with it.

-From that point I stopped eating anything that resembled real food and only snacked on biscuits (every half hour, or so) and I systematically drank lattes every 5 hours after midnight.
-Doing so did pick me up (somewhat) and I had also changed from not wanting to speak to anyone to wanting to talk constantly, which was hurting my throat after a few hours!
-The laser focus I had needed to get through the day didn’t seem necessary at night and talking to people seemed more useful to me.
+From that point I’d stopped eating anything that resembled ‘real food’ and I’d only snacked on biscuits (every half hour, or so) and I systematically drunk large lattes every 5 hours after midnight.
+Doing so did pick me up (somewhat) and I had also changed from not wanting to speak to anyone to wanting to talk constantly – which was actually hurting my very dry throat after a few hours!
+The laser focus I had needed to get myself through the daylight hours didn’t seem necessary at night and talking to people had then felt more useful to me.

-Until then we were just having blister problems on the right hand, which had got more and more uncomfortable, until we bound it in physiotherapy tape.
-But the left hand was intensely more painful when that first blister had developed and physiotherapy tape wasn’t enough to protect it.
-So we added duct tape as well as the physiotherapy tape – and bound the hand lightly to avoid creating any pressure and restricting my blood flow.
-I wasn’t able to hold fully onto the bar from that point and, although I was ‘just’ 400 reps form the target, I was worried that the blisters might be painful enough to prevent me from continuing.
+Until then we were just dealing with blister problems on the right hand, which had got more and more uncomfortable until we bound it in physiotherapy tape.
+But the left hand was intensely more painful when that first blister had developed and the physiotherapy tape wasn’t enough to protect it.
+So we added duct tape as well as the physiotherapy tape and bound the hand lightly, to avoid creating any pressure and restricting my blood flow.
+I wasn’t able to fully hold onto the bar from that point and although I was ‘just’ 400 reps from the world record I was worried that the blisters might be painful enough to prevent me from reaching it.
 As is customary for me in such a situation, I had just prayed for my success and believed that I would make it.

-By the time I was approaching the 5,000 chin-ups mark I knew I had it in me to break the world record and I knew I deserved to break it, because I had prepared correctly and I had chosen the best strategy.
+By the time I reached the 5,000 chin-ups mark I knew I had it in me to break the world record and I knew I deserved to break it, because I had prepared correctly and I had chosen the best strategy.
 But success was delicately hanging in the balance due to the pain in my hands, which I later discovered were both covered in various shapes and sizes of predominantly painless blisters.
-But when I hit 5,000 reps (with the sun now shining, yet another coffee in me – and also another ITV reporter in the studio making a news report) I had suddenly shaken off the pain in my hands and felt exactly how I felt when I had just started.
-I wasn’t in any pain and I wasn’t tired any more.
+But when I hit 5,000 reps – with the sun now shining, yet another coffee in me and also another ITV reporter in the studio making a news report – I had suddenly shaken off the pain in my hands and I felt exactly how I’d felt when I had just started.
+I wasn’t in any pain and I wasn’t tired any more!

 We all knew from about 4,000 reps onwards that I could comfortably pass the world record, but we never took it for granted.
 I knew a muscle or tendon could still tear unexpectedly, or I could get ill, or the blisters could become so bad that they would be unbearable.
-So I leaned on my Faith, knowing I was in God’s hands and believing that if it was the Will of God I would break the world record which I had been training for since December 2019.
-It was just a waiting game to us in that room.
-We knew I was ahead of schedule and Steve’s strategy for the pace was working.
+So I leaned on my Faith knowing I was in God’s hands and believing that if it was the Will of God I would break the chin-ups world record, which I had been training for since December 2019.
+It was just a waiting game for us in that room.
+We knew I was ahead of schedule and Steve’s strategy for the pacing was working well.

-But I was impatient as I drew up to the 24-hour chin-ups world record of 5,094 reps, which had stood since it was last broken in 2016 and had now stood for four years.
+But I was impatient as I drew up to the 24-hour chin-ups world record of 5,094 reps which was last broken in 2016 and had now stood for four years.
 After what had felt like being stuck in a ‘time-warp prison’ I had exactly matched the world record of 5,094 reps and paused at that number to ‘conjure up’ the spirit of the late Garai Makaya.
-There was no emotion for me until that point.
-Then something had compelled me to get my t-shirt (which had a message in memory of Garai) off the nearby hanger and I had put it on, so that I could break the record while wearing it.
+There had been no emotion for me until I finally reached that point.
+Then something had compelled me to get my t-shirt (which had a message in memory of Garai) off the nearby hanger and I had put it on so that I could break the world record while wearing it…

-There was only about an hour of ‘workout time’ remaining after the media interview and talking with everyone else who was gathering outside the fitness studio.
+There was only about an hour of ‘workout time’ remaining after the media interview (and after talking with everyone else who was gathering outside the fitness studio).
 And, once again, my support team had really helped keep me focused on getting the most out of myself and doing a true 100% effort.
-We initially aimed to complete at least 5,300 reps, to give some meaningful space from the old record, but when I got to 5,300 we realised there was still a little more left in me, so I then went out at the fastest pace I could sustain and squeezed another 40 reps out of myself before the event was stopped at 5,340 reps in total for the 24 hour period.
+We’d initially aimed to complete at least 5,300 reps to give some meaningful space from the old record but when I got to 5,300 we realised there was still a little more left in me, so I then went out at the fastest pace I could sustain and squeezed another 40 reps out of myself before the event was officially stopped at 5,340 reps in total for the 24 hour period.

 A new world record!

-I haven’t had time to take it all in or process it in its full depth and it seems like the effort of surviving those intense 24-hours of effort has sapped any excitement out of me that I would have expected to feel after I finally achieved my goal (after 10 months of sacrifice).
-But right now, as I write this report on the same day I finished the challenge, all I feel (apart from extremely sore muscles in my arms, chest, neck and back) is a huge sense of humility.
-There is a little bit of pride and some satisfaction.
-But mainly I feel humility.
+I haven’t had time to take it all in or process it in its full depth and it seems like the effort of surviving those intense 24-hours of effort has sapped any excitement out of me that I would have expected to feel after I finally achieved my goal (and after 10 months of training and sacrifice).
+But right now, as I write this report on the same day I finished the challenge, all I feel (apart from extremely sore muscles in my arms, chest, neck and back!) is a huge sense of humility.
+There is also a little bit of pride and some satisfaction.
+But I mainly feel humility.
 I realise I got here because of the people around me and also because of the people that have done this before me and led the way for me.